Ancaster, Ontario: History

-In 1794, Wilson sold his half share of the gristmill and sawmill business to Montreal-born fur trader, interpreter, businessman, militia officer and office holder Jean Rousseaux 'St. John' who already had a home and general store on Wilson Street.
+In 1794, Wilson sold his half share of the gristmill and sawmill business to Montreal-born fur trader, interpreter, businessman, militia officer and office holder Jean Rousseaux "St. John," who already had a home and general store on Wilson Street.
 Rousseaux's Ancaster general store experienced frequent trading with Joseph Brant's Mohawks and other Iroquois people from the Six Nations confederacy located at the Grand River.
 Rousseaux would eventually buy out Beasley's remaining share of the mills in 1797.
 Rousseaux had also been Governor Simcoe's official native and French interpreter and was also a close confidante and advisor to native leader Joseph Brant.
 James Wilson at this point moved away and the local villagers by 1795 gradually began referring to the community of Wilson's Mills as Ancaster Village.
 Curiously, the detailed whereabouts or activities of James Wilson after his departure are not well documented.
 There is evidence that Wilson was born before 1755, had a wife and three children but his burial location is unknown.
 With the profits from this business transaction Rousseaux built the Union Hotel in 1797 on Wilson Street, which is now remembered as the location of the Bloody Assize trials in 1814 during the War of 1812.
-By building his hotel on Wilson Street, Rousseaux reversed the then trend of building exclusively on the Mohawk trail.
+By building his hotel on Wilson Street, Rousseaux reversed the trend of building exclusively on the Mohawk trail.
 In 1794-1797, Rousseaux also added a general store, brewery and distillery as well as hiring Ancaster's first school teacher.
-His other accomplishments being the first assessor, tax collector, magistrate, and the Township's first Lieutenant Colonel of Militia.
-Rousseaux also became a considerable landowner and assisted significantly with native relations, was able to bridge French and English cultures successfully and was instrumental in the early development of Ancaster and old York.
-Rousseaux eventually resold the mills to the Union Mill Company in 1802 and they ultimately were destroyed by fire in 1812.
-However, the mills' brief 20 years of service (1791-1812) had provided the initial catalyst for the economic and social development of Ancaster Township.
+His accomplishments include being the first assessor, tax collector, magistrate, and the Township's first Lieutenant Colonel of the Militia.
+Rousseaux also became a considerable landowner, assisted significantly with native relations, was able to bridge French and English cultures successfully and was instrumental in the early development of Ancaster and old York.
+Rousseaux eventually resold the mills to the Union Mill Company in 1802, and they ultimately were destroyed by fire in 1812.
+However, the mills' brief 20 years of service (1791-1812) provided the initial catalyst for the economic and social development of Ancaster Township.
 Rousseaux died of pleurisy at Fort George (Niagara-on-the-Lake) during the War of 1812.